dstreamsai/AutoML/README.md

 ###### Windows

 Docker Desktop for Windows is the Community version of Docker for Microsoft Windows.
-Please see details at https://docs.docker.com/docker-for-windows/install/
+Please see details at
 <a href="https://docs.docker.com/docker-for-windows/install/" target="_blank">https://docs.docker.com/docker-for-windows/install/</a>

 Docker Toolbox provides a way to use Docker on Windows systems that do not meet minimal system requirements for the Docker Desktop for Windows app.
-Please see details at https://docs.docker.com/toolbox/toolbox_install_windows/
+Please see details at <a href="https://docs.docker.com/toolbox/toolbox_install_windows/" target="_blank">https://docs.docker.com/toolbox/toolbox_install_windows/</a>

 ###### MacOS

 Docker Desktop for Mac is the Community version of Docker for Mac.
 You can download Docker Desktop for Mac from Docker Hub.
-Please see details at https://docs.docker.com/docker-for-mac/install/
+Please see details at <a href="https://docs.docker.com/docker-for-mac/install/" target="_blank">https://docs.docker.com/docker-for-mac/install/</a>

 Docker Toolbox provides a way to use Docker on older Macs that do not meet minimal system requirements for Docker Desktop for Mac.
-Please see details at https://docs.docker.com/toolbox/toolbox_install_mac/
+Please see details at <a href="https://docs.docker.com/toolbox/toolbox_install_mac/" target="_blank">https://docs.docker.com/toolbox/toolbox_install_mac/</a>

 ###### Linux

 Docker Engine is available on a variety of Linux platforms.
-Please see details at https://docs.docker.com/engine/install/#server
+Please see details at <a href="https://docs.docker.com/engine/install/#server" target="_blank">https://docs.docker.com/engine/install/#server</a>
 Install Docker Compose tool.
-Please see details at https://docs.docker.com/compose/install/
+Please see details at <a href="https://docs.docker.com/compose/install/" target="_blank">https://docs.docker.com/compose/install/</a>

 ## Get ALEX